yunkunrao/tendermint.com/content/blog/on-thedao-and-blockchain-governance.md

-Besides permissioning of its validators and stakeholders, a distributed ledger can use permissioning at the application-logic level to create a better curated and _well regulated_ system.
-For example, imagine if each top-level contract in Ethereum could have an optional field specifying which regulatory group (similar to TheDAO's curators) can decide on whether the spirit of the contract had been violated by bug or theft.
+Besides permissioning of its validators and stakeholders, a distributed ledger can use permissioning at the application-logic level to create a better curated and _well regulated_ system for the benefit of its users.
+For example, imagine that each top-level contract in Ethereum has a mandatory field specifying which regulatory group (similar to TheDAO's curators) can decide on whether the spirit of the contract had been violated by bug or by theft.
 Then, for the benefit of the ledger's less-sophisticated users, the stakeholders may wish to whitelist certain regulatory groups at the system level.

-This field could be left _null_ if the contract developers wanted to explicitly allow for absolute no roll-backs, but at least there would be a standard so that client-software can inform the user about the consequences of sending money to that contract.
+This field could be left _null_ if the contract developers wanted to explicitly allow for absolute no roll-backs, but at least there would be a standard so that client-software can inform the user about the consequences of sending money to that contract -- like when visiting a website with a broken cert.

-Note that this not the same as arguing for a walled-garden internet.
+Note that this not analogous to arguing for a walled-garden internet.
 The internet is composed of many independent domains with differing strategies on membership and permissions, and this has proven to be immensely valuable, enabling a Cambrian explosion of strategies.
-Nor is this the same as arguing in favor of a federation of data-silos.
+Nor is this analogous to arguing in favor of a federation of data-silos.
 Blockchains depend on transparency for their security.
-A federation of permissioned and unpermissioned distributed ledgers is not the same thing as a federation of data-silos.
+A federation of permissioned and unpermissioned distributed ledgers is not at all like a federation of data-silos.

 Think of blockchains as sovereign transparent ecosystems, and the stakeholders of a blockchain as independent entities that are self-incentivized to make that blockchain succeed, in a sea of competing ledgers.
-Permissioning may be a superior strategy for winning market-share.
+Permissioning may be a superior strategy for winning market-share in certain niches.

 ### Proof-of-Stake on Tendermint